 Exercise for Immune Health

-Going to the gym is good for everything from maintaining muscle strength to keeping your heart healthy, and it also may boost your immune system.
+Exercise is good for everything from maintaining muscle strength to keeping your heart healthy, and it also may boost your immune system.
 Aim for at least 30 minutes of exercise three times each week.
 Low-impact exercises, including water aerobics, walking and tai chi, are fine if you aren't up for intense activity.
 Regular physical exercise also helps boost cardiovascular and brain health.
 Brightview Senior Living communities encourage a vibrant lifestyle centered around Spiritual, Physical, Intellectual, Cultural, and Emotional wellness.

 Ongoing stress and your body's reaction to it could dampen your immune responses.
 When you experience ongoing stress, your body produces a compound called cortisol.
 High levels of cortisol cause a decrease in the number of white blood cells, the immune cells that fight off viruses, which can leave you vulnerable to infections.
 Reducing stress often involves setting limits for yourself.
 Pay attention to your emotional state and set aside time to relax and recharge when you need a break.
 Hobbies, such as gardening or making art, often provide stress relief while keeping your mind engaged.
 Include relaxing activities and mindfulness in your regular routine to protect against long-term stress responses.
 Relaxation techniques, such as deep breathing and meditation, help prevent an immediate fight-or-flight reaction to stress and keep cortisol levels under control.